Overcome Your Back Injury and Start Deadlifting Again

 Step 3: Deadlift Initiation

 Once you are comfortably deadlifting moderately heavy weight (or the heaviest kettlebell your gym has), it is time to lower your starting position.
 If you initially chose a high starting position (higher = easier), gradually decrease the height instead of moving directly to the floor.
-When increasing the distance the kettlebell moves it can be helpful to decrease the weight.
-This effectively neutralizes the increased distance and keeps the total strain on the back muscles relatively the same.

 Step 4: Back to the Barbell